What to do When Your Athletes Isn’t Self-Motivated

 Sports parents often face the dilemma of how to motivate their children.
 Should sports parents have to motive children to participate?
 Or should sports kids be purely self-motivated?

 What is self-motivation?
-Kids who are self-motivated engage in sports for the pure enjoyment of the activity.
+Kids who are self-motivated athletes engage in sports for the pure enjoyment of the activity.
 They do not need rewards to participate.

 Many kids are only motivated by their parents to play.
 When children are only motivated to participate in sports by their parents, they participate to gain respect or impress parents.
 They don’t want to disappoint them.